 Despite his relative youth, Joe is clear-eyed about what it takes to make a living from music.

-Speaking to the Henley Standard last year ahead of his appearances at the Brakspear Jazz and Blues Festival, he mused on the balance he strikes in his working life.
+Henley Standard last year ahead of his appearances at the Brakspear Jazz and Blues Festival, he mused on the balance he strikes in his working life.

 “I’m very content but also I’m very realistic about the industry that I’m in,” he said.
 “Which is, you know, not massively realistic for a lot of people to make a living out of making original music.